 The rainy season is from May to November.
 During this time low-lying regions are at a strong flooding risk.
 Though hurricanes are rare, the downpours from the hurricane season can cause disasters.
 Rain can come at anytime, even in the dry season.
 This is especially true for the mountainous areas.

-How Safe is Venezuela?
+How Safe Is Venezuela?

 While Venezuela is an often popular country to visit.
 There are some key items to consider.
 Political unrest is common in the region.
 Until the situation has resolved, consider avoiding travel to the region.